filipporomani/filipporomani/README.md

 <h2>Hi, welcome on my GitHub!</h2>

-🔭 I’m currently working on my Discord bot made with Python.
+🔭 I’m currently looking for something to do.
+Hire me!

 📫 How to reach me:
 <ul>